dentarg/auth0-blog/_posts/2017-07-20-real-world-angular-series-part-8.markdown

 The first section is comprised of strong SSL security settings from [cipherli.st](https://cipherli.st)'s nginx example.
 In the code above, the `resolver` parameter is set to [Google's DNS resolvers](https://developers.google.com/speed/public-dns/) (`8.8.8.8` and `8.8.4.4`).

 It's important to note that we also changed the `X-Frame-Options` to `SAMEORIGIN`.
 This is because Auth0's token renewal takes place in an iframe.
-If we don't allow the `/silent` callback to open in an iframe, we _cannot_ renew authentication silently for our app.
+If we don't allow the call to take place in an iframe, we _cannot_ renew authentication silently for our app.

 Last, we'll add the Diffie-Hellman `ssl-params.conf` file we created above.
 Exit this file and confirm that changes should be saved.